taw/magic-search-engine/data/boosters/README.md

 ## Contents

 A booster YAML contains two core components: the `pack`, which lists what sheets constitute each slot of the booster; and the `sheets`, which detail which cards are available on each sheet.
+A third `queries` section is optional and can help reduce the overhead related to sheet queries.
 Here is a simple example file:

 ```yaml
 # The top comment is where most information about the booster goes, including key